mdenoronha/dating-app/README.md

 Deployment
 ---------------
-Project has been deployed to Heroku and is accessible [here](http://recipe-app-m4.herokuapp.com/).
+Project has been deployed to Heroku and is accessible [here](https://dating-app-mvd.herokuapp.com/).
 The process for deployment was as follows:
-* Clicked New and and Create New app on Heroku
+* Accessed the Heroku platform and clicked Create New App
 * Add an app name, location and click Add App
-* Log into Heroku via the terminal using $ heroku login
-* All instances of '= 0' in SQL statements need to be changed to '= false' for Heroku
 * Create a new git repository using $ git init
+* Add all files to git using $ git add <file-name>
-* Connect to Heroku app using $ heroku git:remote -a recipe_app
+* Commit all files to git using $ git commit -m <custom-message>
+* In Github, create a new repository and follow instructions to push to created repository
+* In Heroku, access Deploy panel
+* Under Deployment Method select Github
+* If not done so already connect Github account to Heroku
+* Select Github repository and click Connect
 * Within the terminal created requirements.txt file with dependencies
-* Create Procfile to inform app.py is to be run
+* Create Procfile with the following text 'web: gunicorn dating_app.wsgi:application'
-* Update app's PORT and IP to correspond with Heroku
+* In Heroku under Settings add the app's secret key
-* Add files to git using $ git add .
+* Add, commit any changes and push files to Github
-* Commit files to git using $ git commit -m "Initial commit"
-* Push to Heroku using $ git push heroku master

 Credits
 ---------------

+* Assistance from [here](https://stackoverflow.com/questions/27472663/how-to-use-djangos-assertjsonequal-to-verify-response-of-view-returning-jsonres) for setting JSON responses
+* Assistance from Django docs on [pagination](https://docs.djangoproject.com/en/1.11/topics/pagination/)
+* Assistance from [here](https://stackoverflow.com/questions/8000022/django-template-how-to-look-up-a-dictionary-value-with-a-variable) on writing a custom template filter to accessing key and value in loops
-* Assistance from [here](https://stackoverflow.com/questions/13620051/heroku-push-of-django-app-gets-no-module-named-psycopg2-extensions) for psycopg2-binary in requirements.txt
+* Assistance from [Strip docs](https://stripe.com/docs/api/customers/create) for Stripe functionality
+* Assistance from [here](https://stackoverflow.com/questions/5056327/define-and-insert-age-in-django-template) on outputting ages
-* Assistance from [Flask documentation](http://flask.pocoo.org/docs/1.0/patterns/fileuploads/) for file upload verification
+* Assistance from [here](https://stackoverflow.com/questions/2673647/enforce-unique-upload-file-names-using-django) on creating unique file names
-* Assistance from [here](https://kite.com/python/docs/sqlalchemy.engine.result.ResultProxy) on working with ResultProxy
+* Assistance from [here](https://stackoverflow.com/questions/19703975/django-sort-by-distance) on using long/lat distance formula and extending sqlite's query capabilities
-* Assistance from [here](https://stackoverflow.com/questions/19884900/how-to-pass-dictionary-from-jinja2-using-python-to-javascript) on passing dict from Python to JS
+* Assistance from [here](https://stackoverflow.com/questions/34006994/how-to-upload-multiple-images-to-a-blog-post-in-django) on using FormSet to upload multiple images
+* Assistance from [here](https://getbootstrap.com/docs/4.0/components/modal/#varying-modal-content) on Bootstrap's modal
+* Assistance from [here](https://stackoverflow.com/questions/8376525/get-value-of-a-string-after-a-slash-in-javascript) on accessing elements in URL
-* Assistance from CI tutor on save_profile_picture function to add image to S3 bucket
+* Assistance from [here](https://stackoverflow.com/questions/210717/using-jquery-to-center-a-div-on-the-screen) on using jQuery to centre an element
-* Homepage background photo provided by Canva
-* Social icons provided by Canva
-* Vegetarian Photo by Anh Nguyen on Unsplash
-* Vegan Photo by Anna Pelzer on Unsplash
-* Gluten free Photo by Wesual Click on Unsplash
+* Assistance form [here](https://ctrlq.org/code/19616-detect-touch-screen-javascript) on determining if a touch screen is being used
+* Assistance from [here](https://stackoverflow.com/questions/5603745/jquery-draggable-revert-is-not-pixel-perfect) on addressing jQueryUI's draggable revery bug
-* Added recipe images and information provided by [Tesco Recipes](https://realfood.tesco.com/recipes.html)
+* Profile and background images provided by [Unsplash](https://unsplash.com/)